The new year is finally upon us! How will you be celebrating next week?

 - Keep tabs on your teens.
 Talk to your teen about the dangers of drinking and driving.
 Know how your teenager plans to celebrate the holiday.
 Be available to provide a ride if necessary.

 Keep those you love safe.
-Share these tips with your friends and family using Facebook or Twitter.
-The Madison personal injury lawyers at Hupy and Abraham wish you a happy and safe New Year.
+Share these tips with your friends and family.
+The experienced attorneys at Hupy and Abraham wish you a happy and safe New Year.
+In the event of an accident, you can contact us at 800-800-5678 or start a live chat anytime at Hupy.com.